-The California Employer’s Guide defines a successor employer as an employer who has acquired all or part of another employer’s or predecessor business and continues to operate the business without substantial reduction of personnel resulting from the acquisition.
+The California Employer’s Guide defines a successor employer as an employer who has acquired all or part of another employer’s or predecessor’s business and continues to operate the business without substantial reduction of personnel resulting from the acquisition.

 Successor liability is limited to the fair market value of the assets acquired.
-According to the Franchise Tax Board notice employers are required to withhold in trust a sufficient part of purchase price or set aside in trust money or property to cover the amount of the taxes required to be withheld.
+According to the Franchise Tax Board notice employers are required to withhold in trust a sufficient part of the purchase price or set aside in trust money or property to cover the amount of the taxes required to be withheld.
 This also includes any interest or penalties associated with the withholding tax obligations that are due or unpaid by the business entity or payer.

-According to the Franchise Tax Board, successors of a California business or their representative, escrow officer, or title officer may submit a written request for bulk sale certificate and fax it.
+According to the Franchise Tax Board, successors of a California business or their representative, escrow officer, or title officer may submit a written request for a bulk sale certificate and fax it.
 The written request should include: